 In Part VI of this series we looked at some portfolio ideas to build and keep your wealth.
 Last time, in The Smoother Path to Wealth, we did much the same and we discussed the concept of Asset Allocation a bit as well.

 In keeping with the overall financial theme of the blog, we strive to keep our investments as simple as possible.
 Simple is not only easier, it is more effective.
 The most complex portfolio I suggest consists of only two funds invested in stocks and bonds, plus a little cash.

 Most advisors recommend far more funds and asset classes.
-Indeed, scared witless after the recent market implosion, many would now have us invest in everything in the hopes a couple of those puppies pull thru.
+Indeed, many would have us invest in everything in the hopes a couple of those puppies pull though.
 To do this properly would require a ton of work understanding the asset classes, deciding on percents for each, choosing how to own them, rebalancing and tracking.
 All for what will likely be sub-par performance.

 Currency risk.
 When you own international companies they trade in the currency of their home country.
 Since those currencies fluctuate against the US dollar, with international funds there is this additional dimension of risk.